stuartofmt/DuetMonitor/README.md

 * You MUST have a gmail email account
 * You MUST have gathered additional credentials by following the instructions here:<br>
 https://github.com/stuartofmt/DuetMonitor/blob/master/GettingCredentials.md
+<br>**It is recommended that you do this before proceeding further.
+There are several steps and it is important to follow them closely.
+Screen shots have been provided but may change if google changes it's process.**

 ## Installation